SangramSA/Multimodal-Enterprise-RAG-System/README.md

 The system evaluates using DeepEval generator metrics, following [DeepEval's RAG evaluation best practices](https://deepeval.com/docs/getting-started-rag):

 **Generator Metrics (Answer Quality)**:
-- **Hallucination Score**: Detects if the answer contains information not present in the retrieval context (lower is better, threshold: 0.5)
+- **Hallucination Detection**: Detects if the answer contains information not present in the retrieval context (lower is better, threshold: 0.2)
 - **Answer Relevancy**: Measures how relevant the answer is to the query (higher is better, threshold: 0.7)
 - **Faithfulness**: Evaluates if the answer is faithful to the retrieved context (higher is better, threshold: 0.7)